 Most importantly, they can spot the early signs of humidity damage, like minor corrosion or strain on the compressor, before they turn into catastrophic failures.
 Signing up for one of our Service Maintenance Programs is a simple way to automate this process and ensure your system is always ready to handle the summer heat.

-Keep Your Air Filters and Coils Clean
+Routinely Clean Your Air Filters and Coils

 One of the easiest and most impactful tasks you can do yourself is to regularly change your air filter.
 A dirty, clogged filter restricts airflow, forcing your entire system to work harder to pull in air.
 This added strain puts a heavy burden on the compressor, especially when it’s already working overtime to dehumidify your home.
 A clean filter allows your system to breathe easily.